-There are so many horror movies out there in the world, it can be hard knowing where to start.
+There are so many horror movies out there in the world, it can be hard to know where to start.
 With Halloween nearly here, though, it's about time to start buckling down and getting more serious about your horror movie viewing.

 Given the sheer number of horror movies out there, we made a list of the absolute must-watch horror movies everyone should see for Halloween, as well as where they're currently streaming.